 The Gibralfaro Castle, or Castillo de Gibralfaro, is one of the oldest remaining Moorish castles standing in Spain today.
 The solid ramparts rising above the pines are the most visible remains of the fortress.
 It is an architectural masterpiece of the last Moorish Muslim dynasty in the Iberian Peninsula, ruling the Emirate of Granada in the 13th–15th century, and listed as a Cultural Interest Site.

-Are you planning to visit Málaga?
-In this article, you will find information about the Gibralfaro Castle: from interesting facts to opening hours, entry fee and more.
-Note: This is not a sponsored article, it includes purely my personal experience.
-All photos were taken by me.
+Panning to travel to Málaga soon?
+In this article, you will find useful information about the Gibralfaro Castle: from interesting facts to opening hours, entry fee and more.

 Where is the Gibralfaro Castle?